The King of Fighters EX2: Howling Blood

 The King of Fighters EX 2 Howling Blood (KOF EX 2) is a fighting game developed by Marvelous Entertainment for Nintendo's Game Boy Advance.
 It is a spin-off of SNK's The King of Fighters series and acts as a sequel to The King of Fighters EX: Neo Blood.
 Despite taking graphics, characters and audio from The King of Fighters 2000, the game features an original storyline that focuses on Kyo Kusanagi and his allies in stopping the revival of the demon Yamata no Orochi from Heavenly Kings.
 It was announced for a 2003 release in the same console.
 The game was also ported to the N-Gage under the name The King of Fighters Extreme.
 Hudson Soft developed the game, and it was published by Nokia in Europe.

-Critical response to The King of Fighters EX2: Howling Blood and Extreme has been generally positive as a result of its accessible and improved content over the previous GameBoy Advance game.
+Critical response to The King of Fighters EX2: Howling Blood and Extreme has been generally positive as a result of its accessible and improved content over Neo Blood.
 However, critics still found issues with the presentation and lack of innovation.